The Link between female hormone and gallstones

 Cholesterol and its effect on bile flow

 Food containing less fiber increases the chances of cholesterol being absorbed back by the body.
 The chief ingredient of bile is cholesterol and this composition makes it natural to absorb the cholesterol in the food.
 Bile is naturally absorbed back by the body and recycled.
-A bile that has absorbed more cholesterol is more viscous in nature and this eventually goes on to form the biliary sludge.
+Bile that has absorbed more cholesterol is more viscous in nature and this eventually goes on to form the biliary sludge.

 The role of estrogen in gallstone formation

-Now when probability of biliary sludge formation is higher and the estrogen dominance also joins hand, it is a double disaster.
+Now when the probability of biliary sludge formation is higher and the estrogen dominance also joins hand, it is a double disaster.
 The biliary sludge could not flow into the duodenum and they flow back into the gallbladder in most cases.
 This sludge eventually becomes solidified and forms the gallstones.
-In some cases they might also flow back to the pancreatic duct through the common bile duct and can cause pancreatitis.
+In some cases, they might also flow back to the pancreatic duct through the common bile duct and can cause pancreatitis.
 If the sludge contains gallstones and accidentally they block the common bile duct, they begin to show symptoms.

 Infertility Treatment and its effect on gallstone formation

 Infertility treatment involving sex hormones can also increase the risk factor for gallstone formation.
 Most infertility treatment involves estrogen therapy and hence the estrogen dominance factor is increased.
 Such women are at high risk.
-Also women who are undergoing estrogen therapy are at increased risk of developing gallstones.
+Also, women who are undergoing estrogen therapy are at increased risk of developing gallstones.